Remigius2011/rabbithole/readme.md

 tl;dr
 -----

-these are just references - you can find everything also using the [goggel](www.google.com)
+these are just references - you can find everything also using the [goggel](http://www.google.com)

 management summary
 ------------------

-triggered by a good friend and buddy from the [gligind club](http://sgbaselfricktal.ch/) who would like to restart coding after some years of interruption (which is aeons in internet speed), I started out to collect some resources about the full stack - from infrastructure to programming languages.
+triggered by a good friend and buddy from the [gliding club](http://sgbaselfricktal.ch/) who would like to restart coding after some years of interruption (which is aeons in internet speed), I started out to collect some resources about the full stack - from infrastructure to programming languages.